 Having escorted the Republic into being, her role then evolved into one of overseeing the manumission of slaves.
 In the city of Rome, the master would take his slave before the Temple of Liberty, where a Roman official pronounced the slave free while touching him with a rod called the vindicta, in honor of Vindicus.
 The freedman then cut his hair and received from his former master a white robe and a cap of white wool resembling a beehive.
 Accordingly, the symbols of Libertas became a rod (or pole) surmounted by the cap, a broken scepter (symbolizing the overthrow of monarchy), and a cat (symbolizing watchfulness).

-The continents and many countries are represented by allegorical female figures.
-After North America was discovered and was being settled by Europeans, it came to be symbolized by a mythical Native-American figure known as the Indian Queen.
+The continents and many countries are often represented by allegorical female figures.
+After America (North and South) was discovered and was being settled by Europeans, it came to be symbolized by a mythical Native-American figure known as the Indian Queen.
 In the early portrayals, she was a portly, matronly figure depicted in the abundant nature of America, which reflected the European fascination with the exotic New World.
-As tensions between Great Britain and her American colonies grew, the Queen morphed into the younger, thinner, Indian Princess, who sported a feathered headdress and skirt, whose complexion was lighter, and who took on a martial profile as both representation and protector of the colonists against the King and his own female protector, Britannia (see illustration immediately below).
+As tensions between Great Britain and her American colonies grew, in North America the Queen morphed into the younger, thinner, Indian Princess, who sported a feathered headdress and skirt, whose complexion was lighter, and who took on a martial profile as both representation and protector of the colonists against the King and his own female protector, Britannia (see illustration immediately below).

 (Above: Engraving from 1774, from Britain but pro-American, entitled Liberty Triumphant.
 It shows the Indian Princess leading the Sons of Liberty, crying “Aid me, and prevent my being fetter’d.”
 Clements Library, Univ. of Michigan.)